How to Use a Moka Pot

 What is the coffee and water ratio for Moka pot espresso?

 When you use a Moka pot for espresso, your measurements are built into the Moka pot itself.
-You fill the water to just blow the valve in the lower container and fill the filter basket with coffee to the top (but not overflowing).
+You fill the water to just below the valve in the lower container and fill the filter basket with coffee to the top (but not overflowing).

 Spillin' the Beans, coffee